 Ben Bussey – Editor/Staff Writer

-An unassuming resident of Northern England who somehow wound up in charge a site set up by two Americans, Ben has been writing for Brutal As Hell since its inception in 2009, and editing since around 2011.
+An unassuming resident of Northern England who somehow wound up in charge of a site set up by two Americans, Ben has been writing for Brutal As Hell since its inception in 2009, and editing since around 2011.
 Further strings to his bow include an MA in Cult Film and Television from London’s Brunel University, and a short story collection, From The Gut.
-He also writes for Yahoo Movies UK, and has contributed to Scream Magazine and The Big Picture.
+He also writes for Yahoo!
+Movies UK, and has contributed to Scream Magazine, The Big Picture and What Culture.
 A child of the 1980s through and through, he maintains that The Monster Squad is the single greatest film ever made.
 Contact Ben@Brutalashell.com, or alternatively find him on Twitter or Facebook.